ibyrktr/metric/metricconsumer/README.md

 # IoT data pipeline - streaming

 This is a component streaming IoT data with Apache Kafka, Spark and Cassandra.
-The application uses spark structured streaming to store raw and aggregate data to Cassandra.
+The application uses Spark structured streaming to store raw and aggregate data to Cassandra.

 ## Phsical Data Definition
 Specifications for Cassandra tables storing raw and aggregated data can be found here: [schema] (metricconsumer/src/main/resources/setup.cql)